Thomas Brydone

+In conjunction with the Manager of Edendale Estate, Donald Macdonald, Brydone proposed that lime be added to the soil in Southland to improve the company's unprofitable operation in Edendale Macdonald's father in law, Alexander R Wallis of Morton Mains was also an expert in soil sciences.

 William Soltau Davidson, the company's general manager in Glasgow, decided to experiment with frozen meat exports and it was left to Brydone to organise the logistics in New Zealand.
 It was a very capital-intensive and high-risk undertaking.
 The technology had been developed in Australia, but Davidson and Brydone improved the efficacy of it, creating the meat export industry between New Zealand and Britain in the 1880s.

 A slaughterhouse was built in Totara south of Oamaru.
 The meat was shipped to Port Chalmers by rail and loaded onto the Dunedin, with the first shipment leaving Port Chalmers on 15 February 1882.
 The success of this venture created New Zealand's early lead in the industry.
 In 1892, Brydone gave a paper at the Australasian Stock Conference in Sydney, describing the immense problems that had to be overcome in the first decade of the frozen meat trade.

 Brydone was involved in several companies and ran his own farm.
 He left for London in April 1904 to seek some medical treatment.
 He died in London on 17 June 1904.
 There is a memorial for Brydone at Totara and a commemorative plaque at the Edendale Dairy Factory.
 The settlement of Brydone, Southland bears his name.